usnistgov/scapval/scapval/README.md

 Use Notes:
 ----
-Once the validation is complete, two result files will be created:
+Once the validation is complete, two result files will be created based on the input filename:

-  *validation-result.xml* - An XML file containing the set of requirements used
+  *\<input-filename\>-validation-result.xml* - An XML file containing the set of requirements used
       for validation, and the status of each requirement.
-  *validation-report.html* - A human-readable report based on the validations
+  *\<input-filename\>-validation-report.html* - A human-readable report based on the validations
       results.

+Use `-valresultfile` and `-valreportfile` to specify custom output filenames.

 If remote resources are defined in content, SCAPVal will attempt to resolve them when ran with the -online parameter.
 The remote content will be downloaded and automatically combined with the local content before validation begins.